Quintor/headless-wordpress-workshop/README.md

 - Have a look at `hoc/withHeaderMenu`, see how you can use this with your existing components in the pages directory.
 - The main menu can be managed in wordpress under `Appearance -> Menus`

-### 4. Extra assigments
+### 5. Extra assigments

-- Create a page for your own post type.
-- Add extra styling.
+> Verder uitwerken

 - Assign categories to your posts, create a category page which shows posts of the selected category.
+- ingelogt niet ingelogd
+  - fake wordpress login?
+  - edit post?
+- personalisation
+  - localstore?

 ## Improvement ideas